Monday, June 27, 2011

 1883

-On October 15, 1883, one hundred and eighty-nine men, mostly Union veterans of the Civil War, boarded a train in Newark, New Jersey heading for Richmond.
-Shortly after their arrival the next day, they attended a banquet with veterans who had served in the armies of both sides.
-When I discovered a menu from the dinner, oddly printed on an old Confederate banknote, I became curious about the purpose of their visit to the former capital of the Confederacy.
+One hundred and eighty-nine Union veterans from Newark, New Jersey boarded a train in October 1883 heading for Richmond where they would attend a banquet with their former enemies in the Civil War.
+When I discovered a menu from this dinner, oddly printed on a Confederate banknote, I became curious about this unusual reunion in the former capital of the Confederacy.